Xin-Zhou-smu/PatchNet/preprocessing/README.md

    ./getinfo --commit-list <commit list> --git <git path> -o <prefix>

-It is possible to specify --nolog to ignore the commit logs, --balance to produce a balanced dataset by discarding some elements, and -j to indicate the number of cores to use.
+It is possible to specify --nolog to ignore the commit logs, --max-lines to indicate the most number of lines allowed in a commit to be considered includeing both modified and context lines, --balance to produce a balanced dataset by discarding some elements, and -j to indicate the number of cores to use.
 The default number of cores is 4.

 This produces the files <prefix>.tmp (intermediate file), <prefix>.out (representation of commits) and <prefix>.dict (dictionary for the commits).